Home » Recipes » Breakfast » Egg White French Toast

 All you need are the following:

-• Egg Whites – you can buy egg white in the store in a bag, or split your eggs at home and set aside the egg yolk to use in another recipe.
+• Egg Whites – you can buy egg white in the store in a bag, or split your whole eggs at home and set aside the egg yolk to use in another recipe.

-• Almond milk or any milk you like.
+• Almond Milk or any milk you like.

-• Greek yogurt for a boost of protein.
+• Greek Yogurt for a boost of protein.

-• Maple syrup or crystal sweetener you like including sugar-free sweeteners if preferred.
+• Maple Syrup or crystal sweetener you like including sugar-free sweeteners if preferred.

 • Cinnamon

-• Coconut oil to fry the bread slices.
+• Coconut Oil to fry the bread slices.

 Step 1: Choosing The Bread